 - 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
-Launch a web browser and enter the IP address of the switch in the address field of your web browser.

-If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 21 or Access the switch off-network and not connected to the Internet on page 28.

-If you did not yet activate your warranty, the Register to activate your warranty page displays.
-For more information, see Register the switch on page 32.

-- 3. Enter one of the following passwords:

-- Enter your device admin password.

-- If you previously managed the switch through the Insight Cloud Portal or Insight app, enter the Insight network password for the last Insight network location.
+Launch a web browser and enter the IP address of the switch in the address field of your web browser. - If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 24 or Access the switch off-network and not connected to the Internet on page 31. - The Device Admin Password page displays. - If you did not yet activate your warranty, the Register to activate your warranty page displays.
+For more information, see Register the switch on page 34. - 3.
+Enter one of the following passwords: - Enter your device admin password. - If you previously managed the switch through the Insight Cloud Portal or Insight app, enter the Insight network password for the last Insight network location.

-For information about the credentials, see Credentials for the device UI on page 30.
+For information about the credentials, see Credentials for the device UI on page 33.